 From a travel insurance perspective (I'm from WorldNomads.com), our terms and conditions do change depending on your country of residence and if there are travel warnings in place and you go anyway (ie. you know you are putting yourself at risk).
 Importantly, if you just change your mind to travel, you may not be covered for certain expenses.
 All policies will tell you what is covered (or not).
 Look carefully for clauses which may exclude cover if you have expenses which are caused by a terrorist act or act of war (which many travel insurance policies wont cover).

 Bottom line: 1.
 Don't assume that if you've got insurance, you're covered for everything.
 2. Read ALL of the fine print on your policy that you buy.
 Each policy may be different from the last time you bought a policy too, so you should read the exclusions and terms of cover to make sure you know what's covered (and not) 3.
 Stay informed with what your Government is telling you (is it safe to travel or not ? (as if they say do not travel, and you go to that region, then you may not be covered) 4.Get in touch if you've got any questions about our cover - our team are always happy to help - http://worldnomads.com/contactus.aspx almost 8 years ago

 Update: Moroccan authorities have arrested some people over this bombing and say they're linked to Al Qaeda.

 Last Sunday (May 8) there was another protest in central Marrakech demanding faster reforms from the government.
 The thousands who rallied peacefully also condemned the bombing and rejected calls from Al Qaeda in North Africa for a campaign of "mayhem".
-Fingers crossed this bomb was a 'one off' and Morocco can make a peaceful transition to democracy. over 7 years ago
+Fingers crossed this bomb was a 'one off' and Morocco can make a peaceful transition to democracy. almost 8 years ago